 Suzuki-rōshi: No. No. [Laughs, laughter.]
-That is, you know, is the difference between-between Buddhist and non-Buddhist, you know.
-In case of no change, you know, there is no need to-to have practice or no need to, you know, think about or no need to make effort, you know.
-Whether you are [1-2 words] or late [laughs], it doesn't matter.
-You may say, you can say so, but actually our practice-this, you know-our practice start from that point-actual problem we have.
+That is the difference between Buddhist and non-Buddhist.
+In case of no change, there is no need to have practice or no need to think about or no need to make effort.
+Whether you are ... or late [laughs], it doesn't matter.
+You may say, you can say so, but actually our practice start from that point-actual problem we have.
 When we talk about it, there is no problem, but when ...
 [Sentence not finished.
 Tape turned over.]

 Why we have-no one give you any problem, but still we have problem because we cannot accept the reality as it-as it is.
-We don't know why, so our-something, some delusion-that is, we say, because of ignorance.
-Bec- [partial word]-if we know the reality as-it-is, no problem, as we said.
+We don't know why, so our delusion-that is, we say, because of ignorance.
+If we know the reality as-it-is, no problem, as we said.
 But we cannot accept the reality as-it-is, unfortunately.
-But, you know, that we cannot accept as-it-is, is important.
-Because of it, human being exist, you know.
+That we cannot accept as-it-is, is important.
+Because of it, human being exist.
 Because human being doesn't care anything about ourselves, human being will not exist.
-Because of our delusion, you know, deluded mind or attachment, our ignorance will exist in that way.
-So "ignorance," we say, but it is again because we think-we discuss something in some light, in some special standpoint [?].
-So ignorance it is-so actually ignorance itself is a part of buddha-nature.
-So if we [are], you know, enlightened of ignorance we are buddha.
-If we are not enlightened of ignorance, we are ignorant.
-[2-4 words, possibly in Japanese.]
+Because of our delusion, deluded mind or attachment, our ignorance will exist in that way.
+So "ignorance," we say, but it is again because we think-we discuss something in some light, from some special standpoint.
+So actually ignorance itself is a part of buddha-nature.
+So if we are enlightened of ignorance, we are ignorant.

-Student E: Whenever you make it to enlightenment, [do] you still exist as human beings?
+Student E: Whenever you make it to enlightenment, do you still exist as human beings?